-Check the Resource Download for clip art images of animals or trees you may want to add to your set.
+Check the Resource Download for clip art images.
 These are an important part of your decorations.
 Use an overhead projector to enlarge and transfer the images onto paper, poster board, or a rigid material such as corrugated cardboard.

 HOW TO ENLARGE AND TRANSFER CLIP ART